jadypamella/natively-case/docs/procedures.md

 # Page Selector Implementation - Step by Step Guide

-This guide shows you how to implement the Page Selector feature yourself, step by step.
+This guide shows what was implemented for the Page Selector feature.

 ---

-## What You're Building
+## What was implemented

 A hierarchical dropdown that shows all HTML pages in the generated website (like `index.html`, `about.html`) with their sections, allowing users to navigate between pages and jump to specific sections.